Pagure/pagure/README.rst

 This will launch the application at http://127.0.0.1:5000

-* To run unit-tests on pagure
+* To run unit-tests on Pagure

   * Install the dependencies::